jslorrma/keyrings.artifacts/README.md

 - `pixi` is available in the [Pixi documentation](https://pixi.sh/latest/advanced/authentication/#installing-keyring) section.
 - `uv` is available in the [uv documentation](https://docs.astral.sh/uv/guides/integration/alternative-indexes/#using-keyring).

+## Kudos

+Special thanks to [tomporaer](https://github.com/temporaer) and [javuc1](https://github.com/javuc1) for their [PR](https://github.com/microsoft/artifacts-keyring/pull/56) in Microsoft's `artifacts-keyring` repository.
+This package was heavily inspired by their PR and their idea of a plain Python version.

 ## How It Works